CEIZ index

 Source: The Institute of Economics, Zagreb

-CEIZ index for April 2025: Annual GDP growth continues in the second quarter of 2025
+CEIZ index for November 2025: Slower GDP growth in the fourth quarter of 2025

 * Monthly assessment of GDP growth rate based on CEIZ index value is indicative and should be used primarily as information on the current condition and trend of the business cycle in Croatia.